 As a result, the landlord was able to undertake the work, despite, or perhaps because of, poor drafting in the tenancy agreement.
 That said, it came after a lengthy period of delay and the not insubstantial costs involved in two court hearings.
 Such delay and costs could be avoided by clearly drafted agreements.

 There are circumstances where work needs to be undertaken with tenants in situ, for example, ahead of a licence renewal, further, there may be benefits to undertaking works in this way as it can minimise the void period between tenancies.
 It is therefore essential to carefully review the agreement, perhaps obtaining specialist advice on the particular circumstances, before scheduling works.

 It is also an opportune time to review tenancy agreements, indeed all the tenancy related documentation, to ensure that they are compliant with all the changes we have seen in the last year and as far as one can, future proofing with a view to legislation soon to come into force.

-Helen Thomas is a solicitor and member of the Dispute Resolution team.
+Helen Thomas is a senior associate and member of the Dispute Resolution team.
 For more information on this, or any tenancy related matter please contact Helen on 01872 265100 or email email@example.com.